 I once went to Las Vegas, where my daughter was testing for her black belt in karate.
 The casinos there are “self-contained, urban living environments.”
-Las Vegas is almost totally dependent on trucked in supplies and non-renewable energy sources.
+Las Vegas is almost totally dependent on trucked-in supplies and non-renewable energy sources.

 The mall in the dream is cut off from all contact with the Earth.
 Our home planet would therefore appear to be “alien and implacable.”
 To escape the claustrophobic confines of the mall, I have to climb out through a “ground-level” window.

 Dreams are playfully fond of puns.
 A mall and Amahl.
 Amahl and the Night Visitors was the first opera made for TV.
 I watched it as a kid in the 1950s.
 The opera centers around Epiphany.
-In the Christian tradition, three Wise Men know God is approaching and go to pay homage to a newborn child.
+In the Christian tradition, three Wise Men know that God is approaching and they go to pay homage to a newborn child.
 This dream came a week before Epiphany.